 The Company, with the acquisition of 50% of Prime, is a full-cycle E&P company with material reserves and production, strong operating netbacks, and free cash flow generation that is supported by an active oil price hedging program at the Prime level.
-Prime is expected to continue to optimize its balance sheet in 2021.
+Prime has continued to optimize its balance sheet in 2021, repaying \$273m of RBL debt by the end of September 2021, and signing and drawing down a \$150.0 million Pre Export Finance Facility ("PXF Facility") in October 2021, extending the duration of Prime's debt profile on very competitive cost terms that are comparable to its RBL facility.
+The PXF Facility can be increased to an amount up to \$300.0 million, subject to the PXF Lenders' approval.
 The Company will continue to repay its debt from the dividends distributed from Prime.